bhattsameer/Eyeshield/README.md

 # Eyeshield

-Data Transmission Between two devices using Sound Tramission of data from one device to another using sound wave.
+Data Transmission Between two devices using Sound.</br>
+Tramission of data from one device to another using sound wave.

 # Requirements: